WPHA DALLAS ENP, INC. Program and Benefits

-company the ENP Officer’s cell number – your alarm company should call you, not the ENP Officer.
+company the ENP Officer’s cell number – your alarm company should ALWAYS call 9-1-1 and you, not the ENP Officer.
 In the ENP vehicle, the Officers have information on all Member households, including residents and their phone numbers.
 Our ENP officers do know that you are a Member, but they also know which of your neighbors are not a paid Member in good standing.

 They are off-duty Dallas Police officers under contract to look after our paid Sgt.
-Charles Tubbs is our Coordinating Officer.
+Daniel Foster is our Coordinating Officer.
 He hand-picks each person on the ENP crew -- whether Sergeants, Senior Corporals or Officers.
 As the Coordinating Captain for our Windsor Park neighborhood, we talk and email with Sgt.
-Tubbs several times a week.
+Foster several times a week.
 We review any crime patterns going on in our neighborhood and